Sagexd08/FaceGuard/README.md

 ## How It Works

 1. **Register New Faces:**
-   When you choose to register a new face, the system captures multiple images from your webcam to build a robust dataset.
+   The system captures multiple images from your webcam with built-in quality checks (evaluating metrics like brightness and contrast) and progress visualization to ensure a robust dataset is created.
 Each image is saved and later used for training the recognition model.

 2. **Training the Model:**
-   After face registration, the system automatically trains the LBPH face recognizer with the newly captured data.
+   After face registration, the system automatically trains the LBPH face recognizer using the newly captured data.
 The trained model is then serialized for future use.

 3. **Real-Time Attendance:**
-   The system activates the webcam to perform real-time face detection.
-When a registered face is recognized, attendance is marked automatically in a CSV file along with the current date and time.
+   The system activates the webcam for real-time face detection.
+When a registered face is recognized, attendance is marked automatically in a CSV file with the current date and time, organized by department.

+4. **Data Management & Backup:**
+   Regular backups are performed using a multi-threaded system with automatic cleanup, ensuring your data is secure and storage remains optimized.
+User metadata is stored alongside attendance records for detailed reporting.

-4. **Report Generation:**
+5. **Report Generation:**
-   You can generate a detailed report of the attendance records at any time.
-The report is displayed in a tabular format for easy review.
+   Generate detailed attendance reports at any time.
+The comprehensive reporting options display data in a tabular format with advanced filtering capabilities for easy review.

 ---